stts-se/wikispeech-manuscriptor/cmd/load_db/README.md

 Usage:

-      go run cmd/load_db/main.go <options> <SQLITE3 DB FILE> <featcatdir> <WikiExtractor.py output files>
+      go run cmd/load_db/main.go <options> <sqlite3 db file> <featcatdir> <WikiExtractor.py output files>

 where `featcatdir` is the directory in which feature category/domain files reside.
-This repository contains a set of domain files, located in the `feat_data` folder: Swedish words for sports, weather, common names, etc. More information can be found in the documentation `doc/manuscript_tool.tex` (Swedish only).
+This repository contains a set of domain files, located in the `feat_data` folder: Swedish words for sports, weather, common names, etc. More information can be found in the documentation <a href="/doc/manuscript_tool.pdf">manuscript_tool.pdf</a> (Swedish only).

 The above steps takes a lot of time and will eventually create a huge database file.
 The database becomes very large, since for every